camunda/camunda-bpm-assert/camunda-bpm-assert/User_Guide_BPMN.md

 <a name="processInstance-isWaitingAtExactly"/>
 #### Instance: isWaitingAtExactly

-Assert that a process instance is currently waiting at exactly one specified activity:
+Assert that a process instance is currently waiting at exactly one specified activity Id:

 ```java
 assertThat(processInstance).isWaitingAtExactly("edit");
 ```

-Assert that a process instance is currently waiting at exactly the several specified activities:
+Assert that a process instance is currently waiting at exactly the several specified activity Ids:

 ```java
 assertThat(processInstance).isWaitingAtExactly("edit", "correct");